Millions endure record cold without power; at least 20 dead

-OCEAN ISLE BEACH, N.C.
-(AP) — A winter storm that left millions without power in record-breaking cold weather claimed more lives, including three people found dead after a tornado hit a seaside town in North Carolina and four family members who perished in a Houston-area house fire while using a fireplace to stay warm.
+OCEAN ISLE BEACH, N.C. — A winter storm that left millions without power in record-breaking cold weather claimed more lives Tuesday, including three people found dead after a tornado hit a seaside town in North Carolina and four family members who perished in a Houston-area house fire while using a fireplace to stay warm.

 In all, at least 20 deaths were reported.
 Other causes included car crashes and carbon monoxide poisoning.
 The weather also threatened to affect the nation’s COVID-19 vaccination effort.
 President Joe Biden’s administration said delays in vaccine shipments and deliveries were likely.